 Precise timing is required for EC to prevent a loss of flux.
-While the anemometer data were essentially instantaneous, several seconds were required for air to travel from the inlet to the PTR-MS, through the drift tube, and be detected.
-Additional time lag may occur because of spatial separation between the wind sensor and the inlet and inaccuracy of the computer clock.
-The most direct method to account for the total time shift is to perform a lag correlation analysis between OVOC concentration and w.
+While the anemometer data were essentially instantaneous, a few seconds were required for air to travel from the inlet to the PTR-MS, through the drift tube, and be detected.
+Additional time lag may occur due to spatial separation between the wind sensor and the inlet and inaccuracy of the computer clock.
+The most direct method to account for the total time shift is to perform a lag correlation analysis between OVOC mixing ratio and w.

-- 15 We linearly interpolated winds from 10 Hz to match the sampling frequency of the PTR-MS at 2.1 ~ 2.5 Hz.
-Lag correlations between w and all three OVOC species were calculated hourly within a \pm 15 s window.
+We linearly interpolated winds at 10 Hz to the sampling frequency of the PTR-MS at 2.1-2.5 Hz.
+Lag correlations between w and all three OVOC species were calculated hourly within a ± 15 s window.
 A sharp peak in correlation coefficient indicated a clearly detected flux, with the time of maximum correlation corresponding to the total lag.
-Methanol flux was always easily detectable, yielding the most robust lag - 20 time estimates at -4.5 ± 0.5 s, consistent with given flow rates.
-Analogous analyses between w and acetaldehyde or acetone demonstrated clear peaks when the fluxes were large, with lag times consistent with those from w: methanol.
+Methanol flux was always easily detectable, yielding the most robust lag time estimates at -4.5 ± 0.5 s, consistent with given flow rates.
+Analogous analyses between w and acetaldehyde or acetone demonstrated clear peaks when the fluxes were large, with lag times in agreement with those between wand methanol.
 For other hours, lag times from the methanol analysis were used for acetaldehyde and acetone flux calculations.
 After synchronization, OVOC fluxes were processed in hourly blocks.
-Periods of - rapid change in wind direction or large spikes in concentrations were excluded if they occurred at the beginning or end of the analysis window.
-We did not apply a despiking algorithm on the concentrations prior to flux calculation, but instead used hourly statistics for quality control, as described in Sect.
+Periods of rapid change in wind direction or large spikes in mixing ratios were excluded if they occurred at the beginning or end of the analysis window.
+We did not apply a despiking algorithm on the mixing ratios prior to flux calculation but instead used hourly statistics for quality control, as described in Sect.
 4.4.